Campaign Resources

 Every day of delay is unjustifiable cruelty, to piglets, mother pigs, and the integrity of New Zealand law.

-- Immediate action is required: Farrowing crates and mating stalls should be phased out without further delay.
+- Immediate action is required: Farrowing crates and mating stalls should be phased out entirely, not retained indefinitely under reduced confinement rules.

 - Time-limited transition: Given the lack of action to date, this needs careful planning.
 If a transition period is unavoidable, it must be realistic but short, respecting both animal welfare and legal obligations.